supsi-dacd-isaac/pvxte-web/README.md

 First, simulate with the default calibration parameter value of 1.0 and observe the resulting bus energy efficiency (kWh/km).
 If it approximately matches your previous knowledge, then the energy consumption model already generates a reasonable approximation of the energy consumption of your bus line.
 Otherwise, either increase or decrease the calibration parameter accordingly.

 ## Limitations of the web tool

+The current version of the web tool that is developed with the scope of the PVTutt'Elettrico project has the following limitations.

-* The current model only supports evaluating the feasibility of a fully electrified fleet.
-Therefore, only electric bus models may be inserted,
+* The model supports evaluating the one-to-one replacement of diesel buses with electric buses.
+Therefore, the number of electric buses must be equal to the number of diesel buses in the original fleet.
+Moreover, the model assumes that the electric buses are homogeneous.
-* Currently, only one depot can be designated
+* The fleet must consist of electric buses only, i.e., the user cannot simulate a mixed fleet of diesel and electric buses in the same simulation,
+* The fleet must consist of only one bus type, i.e., the user cannot simulate multiple bus types (e.g., 12m and 18m) in the same simulation.
+* Multi-depot scenarios are not supported; however, the user can simulate multi-depot scenarios by disaggregating the problem into several single-depot problems.

 ## References
 <a id="1">[1]</a>